Minangkabau Malaysians: Negeri Sembilan

 The Minangkabau people are quite dominant in Negeri Sembilan, in terms of population, politics, and culture.
 At the early 14th century, the Minangkabau arrived in Negeri Sembilan.
-They had a more advanced civilization than the Orang Asli, an indigenous tribe of Negeri Sembilan.
 Intermarriage between Minangkabau and Orang Asli created the new clan, Biduanda.
 The initial migration of the Minangkabau people mostly came from the Tanah Datar and Lima Puluh Kota regencies.

 Prior to the establishment of the Yang di-Pertuan Besar institution, Negeri Sembilan was under the auspices of the Sultanate of Johor.
 In 1773, Negeri Sembilan took Raja Melewar to Pagaruyung, and became a separate kingdom from Johor.
 Until 1820s, the leaders of Minangkabau communities derived their authority directly from their Sumatran homeland.
 Present day, Yang di-Pertuan Besar of Negeri Sembilan is the Minangkabau of Pagaruyung descent.
 They are elected by a council of ruling chiefs in the state, or the Undangs.
 Due to the implementation of the Adat Perpatih, the Minangkabau of Negeri Sembilan still inherit their tribes and inheritance based on the matrilineal line.